Oklahoma Birth Injury Attorneys

 No amount of money can undo the damage that was done to your child or the pain and suffering caused to your heart as a parent.
 However, a settlement can help you to provide the care and treatment that your child needs to have in order to recover or lead the highest-possible quality of life.

 Contact our birth injury lawyers in Tulsa if your child suffered an injury at birth.

 In a report issued by the Healthcare Cost and Utilization Project (HCUP), it was noted that in 2006, there were over 157,000 injuries to newborns and their mothers that were potentially avoidable.
-An interesting fact is that out of these injuries, it did not matter what financial background the mother came from - the rate was consistent amongst both the wealthiest and poorest communities.
+An interesting fact is that out of these injuries, it did not matter what financial background the mother came from; the rate was consistent among both the wealthiest and poorest communities.

 If your child has suffered a birth injury due to the actions or negligence of a medical professional, you may be able to file a birth injury lawsuit and recover compensation for damages and any additional medical care costs that may be required in the future.